Japanese style Sake pub is called an Izakaya.

 (If you refuse them, the service will not be worse)

-The bill is often cash only even in Tokyo.
+Unbelievably, almost all the bill is often cash only even in Tokyo.
 You should check they accept credit cards or not before you go in.

 We usually pay at the table.
 Japanese never cheat you.